 On my last trip to Bali, I discovered a cafe-restaurant with incredible views.
 If you would like to have a coffee, or whatever you wish to have, overlooking the rice paddies and Mount Agung (Bali’s tallest volcano), stop at La Montagne Coffee.
 It will blow you away!
 Plus, it’s on the way to the next stop…

 Besakih Mother Temple

-The Mother Temple of Besakih is the largest and most important temple for the Balinese people.
-It is located at the bas of Mount Agung.
+The Mother Temple of Besakih is the largest and most important temple for Balinese people.
+It is located at the base of Mount Agung.
 A very curious fact about this religious building is that it was not affected by the 1963 volcano eruption.
 The locals saw this as the ultimate miracle.

 The enclosure is made up of a total of 22 temples.
-I highly recommended visiting the temple with a local guide, as they can tell you the history of the place and a lot of information about Balinese culture.
+I highly recommend visiting the temple with a local guide, as they can tell you the history of the place and a lot of information about Balinese culture.

 Price: IDR 60,000 (adults), IDR 30,000 (children).